dotnet/csharplang/proposals/unsigned-right-shift-operator.md

 ### Shift operators

-The https://github.com/dotnet/csharplang/blob/main/spec/expressions.md#shift-operators section will be adjusted to include `>>>` operator - the unsigned right shift operator:
+Section [§11.10](https://github.com/dotnet/csharpstandard/blob/draft-v6/standard/expressions.md#1110-shift-operators) will be adjusted to include `>>>` operator - the unsigned right shift operator:

 The `<<`, `>>` and `>>>` operators are used to perform bit shifting operations.